jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/subproject_collection.md

 *Offers to you/Uses*
 - 'We will use 1 or 2 Arduino with cooling and/or heating systems and of course sensors'
-- Temperature + Humidity measurments via [EmonTH](https://shop.openenergymonitor.com/emonth-temperature-humidity-node/)
-- EmonTH V2 is an open-source, :zap: wireless :zap:, **battery powered** (2 x AA from on-board holder)
-- Data is transmitted via wireless RF (433MHz) to an  [emonPi](https://shop.openenergymonitor.com/emonpi/)
-- access to WiFi or the ethernet required

 *Needs from you*
-- Power supply for emonPi: 5V DC via mini-B USB socket, use USB capable of supplying at least 1.2 A.
+- Power supply for emonPi: 5V DC via mini-B USB socket, use USB capable of supplying at least 1.2 A. *
-*'Board runs on 3.3V provided by on-board volt regulator, Raspberry Pi is powered by the emonPi via the GPIO pins, Raspberry Pi's 3.3V rail is not used by EmonPi'*

 **Vibration**